Pasta calabrese with artichokes. It may sound a little unique, but we’re just talking pasta, sausage and artichokes. It’s incredible.

 - Heat olive oil in a large skillet to medium-high heat.
 Add sliced fennel and cook 1-2 minutes, until starting to soften.
 Add sausage and saute 1-2 minutes until it starts to brown, then add garlic and saute 30-60 seconds, until fragrant.
-Add the artichokes and season with a dash of salt, pepper, crushed red pepper flakes and oregano; stir to combine.
+Add the artichokes, salt, pepper, crushed red pepper flakes and oregano and stir to combine.

 - Add ¾ cup pasta water and dry white wine.
 Cook 1-2 minutes, until sauce starts to thicken.
-Stir in half and half and add the cooked pasta to the pot.
-Season with another dash of salt and pepper and toss sauce with pasta.
+Stir in half and half or cream and the cooked pasta.

-- Fold in Parmesan cheese and arugula and distribute pasta into bowls.
+- Fold in the Parmesan cheese and arugula and distribute pasta into bowls.
 Serve.

 Cooking Tip: To make this dish extra delicious, use marinated artichokes and add the marinade to the pasta.